-In addition to decarbonization in the energy sector, there are plans to replace internal combustion engine (ICE) vehicles with electric vehicles.
-The global share of electric vehicles has reached 3% [16], which corresponds to a number of about 40 million.
-Of the approximately 82 million cars sold annually, about 8% are battery-powered electric cars, about 16% are hybrid cars, while about 76% of cars have an IC-Engine [17].
+In addition to decarbonisation in the energy sector, there are plans to replace internal combustion engine (ICE) vehicles with electric vehicles.
+The global share of electric vehicles has reached 3%, which corresponds to a number of about 40 million.
+Of the approximately 82 million cars sold annually, about 8% are battery-powered electric cars, about 16% are hybrid cars, while about 76% of cars have an IC-Engine.
 Replacing all existing ICE-powered cars with battery-powered electric vehicles (BEV) would require the production of over 1.4 billion (1.4e9) EVs.
-Key materials required for making one BEV are obtained from [18] and listed in Table 2.
+Key materials required for making one BEV are obtained from [14] and listed in Table IIA.
 The cars with ICE engines require considerably lower quantities of the key minerals.
-Among the critical minerals listed in Table 2, they need just 12 kg of copper and some 1 kg of manganese.
-The data in Table 3 was obtained in a different way, by summing the critical minerals necessary for the production of an EV battery [16-19], and adding the critical materials used in the electric motor and the glider (the rest of the car, except the battery and the electric motor) [18,19].
-Some 12 kg of copper and 2 kg of manganese are required for the electric motor, and also some 16 kg of copper and 10 kg of manganese for the glider.
+Among the critical minerals listed in Table IIA, they need just 12 kg of copper and some 1 kg of manganese.
+The data in Table IIB was obtained in a different way, by summing the critical minerals necessary for the production of an EV battery [15], and adding the critical materials used in the glider and in the electric motor.
+Some 12 kg of copper and 2 kg of manganese for the glider.
 With minor differences, there is a good match between the two tables.